 Rabbi Rena Rifkin

-Rabbi Rena Rifkin is the Coordinator of Faculty and Family Engagement at Congregation Emanu-El of the City of New York.
+Rabbi Rena Rifkin currently serves Stephen Wise Free Synagogue as the Religious School Director.
 She received her MAJE from the HUC-JIR Rhea Hirsch School of Education in 2008 and was ordained by HUC-JIR in 2010.
-She has worked in various synagogues throughout the New York area, including Temple Shaaray Tefilah and North Shore Synagogue.
+She has worked in various synagogues throughout the New York area, including Congregation Emanu-El of the City of NY, Temple Shaaray Tefilah and North Shore Synagogue.
 She lives in Manhattan with her husband, Scott, and their two children, Eden and Simon.

 Stacy Rosenthal, RJE